The 21 Best Things To Do in Bucharest, Romania

 Although this gothic castle is impressive, we were slightly underwhelmed and much preferred Peles Castle.
 We’d recommend prioritising both Peles Castle and the Bear Sanctuary, and then making your way to Bran Castle if you have time afterwards.

-If you don’t fancy taking day trips then we recommend spending a few days in Brasov as its closer to Peles Castle, the Libearty Bear Sanctuary and Bran Castle.
+If you don’t fancy taking day trips, we recommend spending a few days in Brasov as it’s closer to Peles Castle, the Libearty Bear Sanctuary, and Bran Castle.

 Take a day trip to Peles Castle - one of the amazing things to do from Bucharest